30 Most Famous Landmarks in North America

 The Pyramid of the Sun, on the other hand, is believed to have been used for rituals related to magic.
 The view from the top of the pyramid of the area is striking.
 It was built in 100 AD and stands at 216 feet tall, making it one of the largest structures of its kind in North America.

-Tulum is a Mexican city that contains some of the most historical landmarks in North America.
+The Tulum Archaeological Zone is a famous Cancun landmark that contains some of the most historical landmarks in North America.
 When here, you can see the ancient Mayan ruins in the Tulum Archaeological Site and walk along the area where one of the oldest civilizations in the world lived.

 You can also dine at the top of the Tulum Tower and enjoy a stunning view while eating delicious traditional food.
 There are many natural sites that you can hike and swim in as well.